Shashwatpog/poke-canvas-mcp/README.md

 ## How this MCP works

-I was able to go throught the Canvas LMS API documentation (which was difficult and confusing) along with manually playing around in the Networks tab to find various API endpoints that we can hit to get student and course data.
+I was able to go through the Canvas LMS API documentation (which was difficult and confusing) along with manually playing around in the Networks tab to find various API endpoints that we can hit to get student and course data.

 The MCP aggregates and normalizes multiple endpoints: